 From June 2009 to June 2011, Mark was a Senior Fellow with the Lean Enterprise Institute, a not-for-profit educational organization that is a leading voice in the Lean world.
 Mark served as the LEI’s “Chief Engineer” for healthcare activities, including workshops, web & social media, and other publications.
 Mark also served as the Director of Communication & Technology for the Healthcare Value Network, a collaboration of healthcare organizations from across North America, a partnership between LEI and the ThedaCare Center for Healthcare Value.

 A member of the National Speakers Association, Mark is a popular speaker at conferences and private healthcare meetings.
 Mark has spoken across the U.S., in multiple provinces across Canada, and other countries including Finland, Holland, and Sweden.
 He has guest lectured at schools including MIT, Wharton, the UT Health Science Center Clinical Safety and Effectiveness course, and Ohio State University and has served as a faculty member for the ThedaCare Center for Healthcare Value and the Institute for Healthcare Improvement.
 He has been quoted and interviewed in many publications, including Health Affairs and the New York Times.

-Mark and his wife live in San Antonio and Fort Worth, Texas.
+Mark and his wife live in the Dallas / Fort Worth, Texas area.
 Mark serves on the board of the Louise H. Batz Patient Safety Foundation, the board of the AME Southwest Region, and on the advisory board for the Michigan Lean Consortium.
 Mark is also an advisory board member for the startup technology company Homeward Healthcare.